Updated: Nov 2020

 The holidays means one thing in sales: stalls.
 All of the salespeople that came before us didn’t do us any favors by accepting the “call me after the holidays” excuse from prospects.
 During this time of the year, it’s the go-to stalling method for prospects.

-When your prospects first learned about how you can help them plan for their financial futures, they must have had some motivation to attend a workshop or meet with you.
-Did your prospects discover that they have pain?
+When your prospects first learned about how you can help them plan for their financial futures, they must have had some motivation to attend a in-person or virtual workshop or meet with you.
+Did your prospects discover they have pain?
 Or did they just attend the event or meeting because they felt sorry for you or liked you, and now they think that delaying future meetings is the easiest way to let you down softly?

 If your prospects were actually ready to create a plan to address their financial concerns, what would be the benefit of waiting until after the holidays?
-Yes, there won’t be presents to buy or turkeys to cook, but stock market volatility will not wait until after the holidays to wreak havoc on an unprepared investor.
+True, there won’t be presents to buy or turkeys to cook, but stock market volatility will not wait until after the holidays to wreak havoc on an unprepared investor.
 The statistical odds of needing some type of extended costly healthcare event will not wait until the holidays are over to devastate the life savings of those who may be starting or approaching retirement.

 The holiday season stall generally boils down to a couple of areas in the sales process and guess who is responsible?
 You got it, the salesperson.

-For years in all sales environments, including the financial services industry, salespeople have accepted the “call me after the holidays” stall which is one of the main reasons prospects continue use it.
-Prospects have a perception in their mind that retirement, income, and legacy planning can only take place during 10 months out of the year.
+For years in all sales environments, including the financial services industry, salespeople have accepted the “call me after the holidays” stall which is one of the main reasons prospects continue to use it.
+Prospects have a perception in their mind that retirement, income, and legacy planning can only take place 10 months out of the year.
 That's because salespeople have accepted that notion and many stop prospecting during the holidays.

 Let’s ask a couple of even tougher questions.
 Who is really in control when salespeople allow a prospect to use this stall?
 The prospect is in control.
 And when the prospect is in control, salespeople give away their expertise.
 This quickly turns into unpaid consulting for financial advisors who will jump through hoops for prospects, but don’t end up making the sale.